A wise mom once said "Your child will keep building castles in the air; you better start buying bricks for the castle today."

 It is very important to choose a trusted appointee for your child plan.
 An appointee should be someone who shares a deep relationship with you and can be counted on to take care of your child in your absence.
 An unfortunate eventuality passes on the claim amount to the appointee who takes care of the child, till the child becomes capable of handling the money himself.
 If the appointee turns out to be cunning or careless, it thickens the chance of the money getting spent on anything but the child or being exhausted till the child reaches at an age he needs the most.
-So always be double sure before you choose an appointee for the policy.
+So it is best to be double sure before you choose an appointee for the policy.

 Mr. Ketan buys a Child Plan for his 8 year old kid with a policy term of 10 years, aiming to get a maturity benefit of Rs 20,00,000.
 He opts for a life cover of Rs 25,00,000.
 He suffered a heart attack after 4 years the policy began.
 The insurer is liable to pay the appointee a sum of Rs 25,00,000 and also to borne the premium to be paid for the rest of the policy term left i.e 6 years.
 The child will also get the maturity benefit of Rs 20,00,000 once he reaches the age of 18 years.
 The same has been illustrated:

-At Policy Bazaar we take pride in helping parents like you to ensure a brighter future for their children.
+At Policy Bazaar we take pride in helping parents like you to ensure a brighter future for your children.
 Every child is unique and so are his insurance needs.
 Who knows, your children might turn out to be future Einsteins or Tendulkars.
 Make sure you financially equip your child to tap the opportunity when it knocks.